 Cost of acquisition

 The customer acquisition cost, or CAC, is the overall cost incurred by a company when it acquires a new client.
-This metric is important to those buying SaaS companies because it indicates how successful the company will be in the future after a takeover and change of ownership.
+This metric is important to those buying a SaaS company because it indicates how successful the company will be in the future after a takeover and change of ownership.

 It’s a beneficial task to be able to reduce your CAC in preparation for a sale.
 Additionally, if you get most of your new business from word-of-mouth, focus on showing it since having a very favorable CAC ratio will help you boost your multiples.